Gale Sinatra

 Gale M. Sinatra is an American educational psychologist known for her leadership and research on climate science education, education psychology, and enhancing the public's interest of science.
 She was instrumental in developing the conceptual change learning model.
 Sinatra is a distinguished professor of Psychology and the Stephen H. Crocker Chair of Education at the University of Southern California (USC).
-She is the Chair of the American Psychological Association (APA) Climate Change Task Force and previously served as the President and Editor of APA's Division 15 journal, Educational Psychology.
-In 2022, Sinatra was awarded the Membership in the National Academy of Education, an award for researchers who have advanced policy and practice in their research.
+She was the Chair of the American Psychological Association (APA) Climate Change Task Force and previously served as the President and Editor of APA's Division 15 journal, Educational Psychology.
+In 2022, Sinatra was elected to the National Academy of Education, an organization for researchers who have advanced policy and practice in their research.

 Education and employment

 University of Massachusetts (UMASS)

 Sinatra received her Bachelor of Arts in Psychology from the University of Massachusetts (UMASS) in 1981 and during her time at UMASS, she was elected president of Psi Chi, the undergraduate honor society in psychology.
 As an undergraduate, she was a project coordinator for UMASS's National Evaluation System based on the development and administration of teacher certification examinations and assessments.
 She continued her education, studying psychology at UMASS, and completed her Master of Science and PhD in Psychology with a minor in Educational Measurement in 1989.
 As a graduate student, Sinatra was supervised by Dr. James M. Royer, where her dissertation focused primarily on the effectiveness of a computer-based assessment system called the System for the Assessment of Reading Competencies, designed to measure reading ability.
 After graduation, Sinatra was a postdoctoral fellow with Dr. Isabel Beck at the University of Pittsburgh's Learning Research and Development Center.
 Her early work with Dr. Beck focused on how text coherence influences students' reading comprehension in content areas.
 Sinatra continued this work when she joined the faculty of the University of Utah from 1991 to 2000, where she was an associate professor in the Department of Educational Psychology, earning her a starter grant on techniques of decoding instructions in children's reading, and later became the Director of Assessment of the Utah Reading Center.